nyu-cds/python-performance-tips/_episodes/03-builtin.md

 > ## Check Results
 >
+> >
+> Check how long the `my_min` function takes compared to the built-in `min` function.
+Which performs the best?
+>
-> Check how long it takes for each `map` statement to run.
+> Check how long it takes for each of the `map` statements to run.
 Which performs the best?
 {: .challenge}